demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-SnowyHolidayDropship/README.md

 # Snowy Holiday Dropship
-By default, this mod makes the dropship use the holiday music and appearance (from v45) on snowy moons.
+By default, this mod makes the dropship use the holiday music and appearance (from v45 and v69) on snowy moons only.
 (Rend, Dine, Titan)

-Note that the dropship will always reset to default when delivering the Company Cruiser (in v55+), since it uses a unique music track.

 Also includes some configuration settings:
 - Random chance to use the holiday dropship on normal moons (default is 0%)